platnub/titan-server/docker/README.md

 # ‼️ Requirements for **EVERY** docker container
  1. Configuration script below
-     - Pangolin host is the only exception
+     - The only 2 exceptions are Pangolin host and Komodo host
  2. User account created
  3. A healthy mindset